 - 5.3 During the life of this Agreement the minimum saturation payment will be paid at the hourly rate shown in Appendix 1, seal to seal, for saturation and bell bounce diving operations. - 5.4 All Day Rates and Saturation payment for categories of personnel under Clause 16 shall be raised by the formula in Clause 3.2(c) and the differential in Day Rates between disciplines shall remain the same.

 6 Allowances and Ancillary Payments

-- 6.1 The allowances and rates which shall apply during the life of this Agreement are set out in Appendix 1. - (a) Travel, Subsistence, Safety Boots, and Dental Certificates an Allowance for each day or part day spent working offshore will be paid by the Employer for
+- 6.1 The allowances and rates which shall apply during the life of this Agreement are set out in Appendix 1. - a) Travel and Subsistence Compensation